crashappsec/chalk/server/README.md

 #### Invoking this as a python program (HTTP)

-- `docker compose run --rm --service-ports server sh -c "python $PWD/server/app/main.py --help"`
+- `docker compose run --rm --service-ports server sh -c "python $PWD/server/app/main.py"`
 - go to `http://0.0.0.0:8585` in your browser

 ## Running the server without keys (HTTPS)